 Tie off your end.
 I like to work a chain at the end for extra security.

-You can weave in your ends for a cleaner look… I almost didn’t because the ends get tucked away anyway.
+You can weave in your ends for a cleaner look… I almost didn’t because the ends often get tucked away anyway when hung up.
 It’s really up to you.

 Press with an iron setting that is appropriate for your yarn material.
 If you are using a yarn blend that includes acrylic or nylon, I recommend using a pressing cloth so that it won’t melt to your iron.